 "Raven!
 Talk to me, man!" called Mynock, as he examined the unconscious pilot's pupils.
 Raven moaned.
 "Put him down, Groz, we'll need to find a stretcher to take him down to the medbay and run a brain scan on him," Mynock said, noting with satisfaction that Raven could move all four of his extremities.
 A good sign.
 Groznik howled angrily, and took off towards the exit corridor, with his wounded friend clutched to his chest.
 "Wait, you crazy Wookiee!" cried Mynock, "I said get a stretcher!"

 As he picked up his pack to run after Groznik, he heard Guardian calling for help.

-Guardian found the Mon Calamari rookie in the tattered remains of a standard orange flightsuit, near the wreckage of the X-wing.
+Guardian had found the Mon Calamari rookie in the tattered remains of a standard orange flightsuit near the wreckage of the crashed X-wing.
 Plasma burns covered part of his face as he drew raspy breaths.
 The pilot's leg was missing at the thigh.
-Guardian applied a cauterizer and stopped the bleeding.
+Guardian had applied a cauterizer and stopped the bleeding, but was struggling with much more.
 "Stay with me, c'mon!" he said, as he obtained venous access and started an IV line.
 The Mon Calamari stopped breathing.
 "Damn!" thought Guardian, drawing a resuscitator unit from the medpack.

 "Three heart chambers instead of four.
 Everything else is more or less the same.
 The windpipe's different, though.
 I'll take care of that," answered Mynock, whose medical specialty was in non-human lifeforms.